 - Completed successfully workflow instances

 If the Workflow is badly designed it can lead to infinite loops on Workflow Instance execution and overall blocking of the Workflow Engine, as some instances are always running and there is no capacity to execute new Workflow commands.
 To disable such negative impacts of the Infinite loops the System uses the protection mechanism which automatically terminates the Workflow Instances in case the infinite loop detected, and the amount of iterations exceeds the configured number in the Production database

 By default, the System supports 10000 iterations in Workflow Instance before it will be classified as an infinite loop.

 Regulate the maximum size of the Monitoring Database

-For cases when the System runs monitoring in Troubleshooting mode and some Workflow Instances enters to infinite loops, it could easily lead to the very fast growth of the Monitoring Database size and missing free hard-disk space on the Database Server.
+For cases when the System runs monitoring in Troubleshooting mode and some Workflow Instances enters infinite loops, it could easily lead to the very fast growth of the Monitoring Database size and missing free hard-disk space on the Database Server.
 To prevent this scenario the Workflow Engine supports the automatic monitoring database purge mechanism, which automatically removes the oldest Monitoring records when the database exceeds the maximum allowed size.

 By default, the allowed size is 1Gb, but you can change in the Production database

 MonitoringMaxTableSizeattribute, which defines the database size in Megabytes.